Southwest NM Fishing Report

 Bill Evans Lake: Fishing for bass was slow.

-Elephant Butte Lake: Fishing for smallmouth bass was fair to good when using crankbaits.
-Fishing for white bass was fair when trolling using shad-pattern crankbaits.
-Fishing for catfish was fair when using minnows and worms.
+Elephant Butte Lake: Fishing for smallmouth bass was fair when using crankbaits.
+Fishing for white bass was fair to good when trolling using shad-pattern crankbaits.
+Fishing for walleye was slow to fair when using curly-tail grubs.
+Fishing for catfish was fair to good when using minnows, worms and cut bait.

 Escondida Lake: No reports this week.